 Maritime Heritage Park, located on Whatcom Creek, defines the southern boundary of the neighborhood and is a popular multi-use park, fish-hatchery, and educational facility.
 The public can also learn about the life cycle of the salmon and view the large numbers of fish returning each year to the hatchery.
 The nine block long Old Village Trail was developed as a useful neighborhood connection.

 South of Whatcom Creek and east of Interstate 5, the Puget Neighborhood is a study in diversity.
 The neighborhood is bracketed by industrial uses on the north and commercial uses to the west along Lakeway Drive and Lincoln streets.
 Single and multi-family residential areas are located on the south and east portions of the neighborhood.
 Puget and Toledo Hills occupy the southern and eastern parts of the neighborhood and are developed with single-family homes on medium-sized lots.
 Homes are well cared for and many have excellent Bellingham Bay or Canadian Cascade views.
-According to the 2000 census, over 4,100 Bellingham residents call the Puget Neighborhood home (6% of total city population, 3rd highest neighborhood).
+According to the 2000 census, over 4,100 Bellingham residents call the Puget Neighborhood home (6 percent of total city population, making it the third most populous neighborhood).

 Civic Athletic Complex, the most active park and recreation facility in the city, is located at the north edge of the neighborhood.
 This complex includes the Arne Hanna Aquatic Center, Civic Stadium, Joe Martin baseball field, passive wetland areas, the Sportsplex indoor ice and soccer facility, Frank Geri softball fields, walking trails, a skate park, bike jump park, and undeveloped forest land.
 A trail link from the park to the Whatcom Creek Trail will provide improved access to this facility from other neighborhoods.